PrathamPatel010/Playing-With-Git/Readme.md

 `git add <filename1> <filename2>` : To move multiple files to staging area.
 `git add .` : To move all files to staging area.
+`git pull <remote-name> <branch-name>` : Download all the changes from the branch mentioned remote in your local repo.